Overview

-A training school focused on exploring glacial isostatic adjustment (GIA) modelling will be held from 3-7 July 2023 at Lantmäteriet in Gävle, Sweden.
-The program will include lectures and practical exercises aimed at investigating the interactions between solid Earth deformation, ice mass change, and associated sea-level and geoid variations.
-Students will complete homework exercises utilizing freely available modelling software and will have the opportunity to spend one-to-one time with leading researchers in the GIA community while working through examples in class.
-A field trip to examine records of land uplift and sea level change will be included.
+A training school focused on exploring glacial isostatic adjustment (GIA) modelling was held from 3-7 July 2023 at Lantmäteriet in Gävle, Sweden.
+The program included lectures and practical exercises aimed at investigating the interactions between solid Earth deformation, ice mass change, and associated sea-level and geoid variations.
+Students completed homework exercises utilizing freely available modelling software and had the opportunity to spend one-to-one time with leading researchers in the GIA community while working through examples in class.
+A field trip to examine records of land uplift and sea level change was included.

 Instructors